 How is the Master & Dynamic MW08 Microphone?

 The Master & Dynamic MW08 houses three microphones in each earbud.
 The mics do a pretty good job of reproducing and isolating voices, while rejecting external and off-axis noise.
-This is definitely one of the standout features of the MW08.
+As of November 24, 2021, 60% percent of voters describe the microphone as “good”.
+This mic is definitely one of the standout features of the MW08.
 It can make some voices sound too loud, but it’s generally clear sounding.
 Folks with higher voices are more likely to suffer from a slightly “muffled” sound with these earbuds.
 Mid-range and deep voices may sound somewhat “congested” at worst, as there is a perceivable high-end cut on the mic.

 Master & Dynamic MW08 microphone demo